This creamy Southern Macaroni Salad recipe is a staple down south, and the best you'll find for picnics, potluck dinners and summer barbecues!

 It's a simple cold pasta salad made with elbow macaroni, fresh vegetables, mayonnaise, seasonings, and a pinch of sugar for good measure.
 You'll want to take it to every tailgate party and cookout you attend!

-Why You'll Love This Salad
+Why You'll Love It

 - mayonnaise - Duke's mayonnaise (ad) is the favorite choice

 - apple cider or white vinegar - apple cider vinegar is bolder, while white vinegar is smooth

 - sugar - balances the acid in the vinegar

 - red onion or green onions - flavor enhancer that tastes great with tomatoes